redis/ioredis/README.md

 });
 ```

-I submitted some pull requests but sadly none of them has been merged, so here's ioredis.
+I submitted some pull requests, but sadly, none of them have been merged, so here's ioredis.

 # Join in!

 I'm happy to receive bug reports, fixes, documentation enhancements, and any other improvements.

-And since I'm not an English native speaker so if you find any grammar mistake in the documentation, please also let me know. :)
+And since I'm not a native English speaker, if you find any grammar mistakes in the documentation, please also let me know. :)

 ## Contributors
 Ordered by date of first contribution.
 [Auto-generated](https://github.com/dtrejo/node-authors) on Thu, 23 Jul 2015 11:27:03 GMT.